 E-mail me to start a conversation regarding how I can help you at [email protected]

 There's nothing to lose except your stress, anxiety, worry, and fears.

 Certified Caregiving Consultant & Advocate/Speaker/

 I was traveling coast to coast in upper-middle management.
 Life was good - until it wasn't.

 It's not fun to be on the coast and get a call that your mom has passed out in OKC and is on the way to the hospital.
-Also not fun, is being on the opposite coast and finding out your Dad has taken your mom's pills by mistake and is nearly comatose.
-Add to that a mother-in-law who is experiencing more and more memory issues and my friends, you are set up for an ulcer.
+Also, it is not fun being on the opposite coast and finding out your Dad has taken your mom's pills by mistake and is nearly unconscious.
+Add to that a mother-in-law experiencing more and more memory issues, and my friends, you are set up for an ulcer.

-God intervened and I became a full-time caregiver.
-I never set out to be a caregiver but God didn't ask my opinion. lol
+God intervened, and I became a full-time caregiver.
+I never wanted to be a caregiver, but God didn't ask my opinion. lol

 This is me.
 Debbie DeMoss Compton.